House Painting9 min read

 Why Advanced Preparation Matters

 Many homeowners underestimate the importance of thorough surface preparation.
 In house painting best practices part 3, we emphasize that preparation is not just a step—it's the foundation of a durable finish.
-According to a study by the Paint Quality Institute, 85% of paint failures are due to inadequate surface preparation.
-This statistic underscores the need for a methodical approach.
+The Bay Area’s unique microclimates, from coastal fog in San Francisco to the dry heat of East Bay, impose different stresses on paint.
+A study by the Paint Quality Institute found that proper surface preparation can extend paint life by up to 10 years compared to minimal prep.

 The 5-Step Preparation Process

 2. Scraping: Eliminate all flaking paint.
-Use a carbide scraper for stubborn areas.
+Use a carbide scraper for stubborn areas and a wire brush for intricate details.

 💡